How To Shift Your Kids From Stressed To Strength (even if they resist your efforts!)

 Talk to their kids about nourishment in ways that don’t create conflict or stress

-There’s a learning curve, yes.
-But now you have a framework.
+There’s a learning curve - and there are other articles on the blog that focus on specific tactics - but now you have a framework.
 That’s a powerful first step.

 So, what’s next?